-Mugwort has been used for thousands of years and a multitude of purposes, including ancient beer production, acupuncture, and protection rituals, to name a few.
+Mugwort has been used for thousands of years and has a multitude of purposes, including ancient beer production, acupuncture, and protection rituals, to name a few.
 I’ll be focusing on ways to use Mugwort in your spiritual and magickal practice.
 Keep scrolling for four ways to use Mugwort.

 Space Cleansing with Mugwort

 Similar to white sage, mugwort is an antimicrobial that can be used to purify the air of your space.
 Science has caught up with what many of our ancestors already knew, herbal smoke of certain antimicrobial plants can kill bacteria, and mugwort is one of them!
-Read more about this in a 2011 research article here.

 Mugwort has a light, earthy, and slightly sweet aroma.
 Many prefer it to white sage, myself included.
 To burn mugwort for energy cleansing you’ll need dried mugwort that’s either loose or in stick form.
 Use mugwort smoke to cleanse your space by wafting the smoke around with your hand or a large feather.
-Find beautiful, handmade mugwort sticks on our website here!

 Beyond cleansing the air of your space, burning mugwort will offer protection and enhance your intuition.
 Keep reading for more about using mugwort for protection and intuition.